mileweb/docs-content-ecp/docs/recipes/deploy-a-containerized-web-application.md

 ```
 **Build the sample web application into a Docker image**

-Now that we finished “writing” the application and have the source code, let’s containerize the application, where we will build the application into a Docker image, and then run the application as container(s).
+Now that we finished “writing” the application and have the source code, let’s containerize the application, where we will build the application into a Docker image, and then run the application as containers.

 1. Write a Dockerfile.